databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-requirements.md

 RAG is a good fit when:

-- Reasoning over retrieved information (both unstructured and structured)
+- Reasoning over retrieved information (both unstructured and structured) *that doesn't entirely fit within the LLM's context window*
 - Synthesizing information from multiple sources (e.g., generating a summary of key points from different articles on a topic)
 - Dynamic retrieval based on a user query is necessary (e.g., given a user query, determine what data source to retrieve from)
 - The use case requires generating novel content based on retrieved information (e.g., answering questions, providing explanations, offering recommendations)